patrick0525/Python-Opn-isc-kea/readme.txt

 Adding the kea reservation patch to the user's opnsense config file:
-In the opnsense GUI, create and add a device in the kea-dhcp reservation tab and apply save.You have just created an uuid for the subnet.
+In the opnsense GUI, create and add a device in the kea-dhcp reservation tab and apply save.
+You have just created an uuid for the subnet.
 Save this config file.
-Opnsense admin: In the the *.py search [ADD YOUR CONFIG] and change input_file equal to your config-OPNsense.localdomain-2024*.xml
+Opnsense admin: In the the *.py search [ADD YOUR CONFIG] and change input_file equal to your config-OPNsense.localdomain-2024*.xml Comment out the previous *.xml

 >>  python3 opnsense_isc_to_kea_reservations.py